Sophist-UK/Tranzakt/src/app/ReadMe.md

 # The `app` Directory
-The `core/app` directory contains the core code of Tranzakt Runtime.
+The `app` directory contains the core code for Tranzakt.
-A matching `admin/app` directory holds the core code of Tranzakt Development environment.

-This directory is namespaced under `TrzktRun`, and is autoloaded by Composer using the PSR-4 autoloading standard.

 The `app` directory contains a variety of additional directories such as `Console`, `Http`, and `Providers`.